-Several templates are available, each of them containing a body that differs according to the message that you wish to send out.
+Several templates are available, each containing a body that differs according to the message that you wish to send out.
 This section allows you to use a customized message to send e-mails.

 Each template has some content called the “body” (like in an HTML page).
 This consists of unformatted text that may contain simple HTML markers that may finalize the formatting.

 These templates can be modified and may contain keywords which will later be replaced with values.
 For example, a keyword may automatically display the user’s name.